 Under the principles of Basel III, the BOT requires that commercial banks registered in Thailand and their groups must maintain three minimum capital adequacy ratios: a Common Equity Tier 1 capital adequacy ratio of no less than 4.50 percent, a Tier 1 capital adequacy ratio of no less than 6.00 percent, and a total capital adequacy ratio of no less than 8.50 percent.
-However, the aforementioned minimum ratio has yet to include the Capital Conservation Buffer which BOT sets out to phasing in additional capital ratio of more than 0.625 percent p.a. beginning 2016 until completion of the increment to more than 2.50 percent in 2019.
-Consequently, Common Equity Tier1 capital adequacy ratio of more than 5.125 percent, Tier 1 capital adequacy ratio of more than 6.625 percent, and Total capital adequacy ratio of more than 9.125 percent must be maintained within 2016.
-Effective from 2019, Common Equity Tier 1 ratio, Tier 1 ratio and Total capital ratio must be of more than 7.00, 8.50 and 11.00 percent of the total risk-weighted assets respectively.
+The aforementioned minimum ratios have yet to include the Capital Conservation Buffer which the BOT is phasing in with an additional capital ratio of more than 0.625 percent p.a. that began on January 1, 2016 rising in increments to more than 2.50 percent on January 1, 2019.
+In addition, in September 2017 the BOT announced guidelines to identify and regulate Domestic Systemically Important Banks (D-SIBs).
+The BOT requires the Bank, which is classified as a D-SIB, to have additional capital to meet the Higher Loss Absorbency (HLA) requirement by 1.00 percent, beginning with a 0.50 percent increase from January 1, 2019 followed by a 1.00 percent increase from January 1, 2020 onwards.
+Consequently, a Common Equity Tier 1 capital adequacy ratio of more than 5.75 percent, a Tier 1 capital adequacy ratio of more than 7.25 percent, and a total capital adequacy ratio of more than 9.75 percent are required to be maintained from January 1, 2017.
+Effective from January 1, 2019, Common Equity Tier 1 ratio, Tier 1 ratio and total capital ratio must be more than 7.50, 9.00 and 11.50 percent, respectively, of the total risk-weighted assets.
+And from January 1, 2020, Common Equity Tier 1 ratio, Tier 1 ratio and total capital ratio must be more than 8.00, 9.50 and 12.00 percent, respectively, of the total risk-weighted assets.

 Moreover, BOT may require banks to maintain additional capital for Countercyclical Buffer at maximum 2.50 percent.
-As at December 31, 2016, the Bank and the Group has adequate capital for such buffers.
+As at December 31, 2017, the Bank and the Group has adequate capital for such buffers.